matrix-org/synapse/docs/auth_chain_difference_algorithm.md

 Synapse computes auth chain differences by pre-computing a "chain cover" index for the auth chain in a room, allowing us to efficiently make reachability queries like "is event `A` in the auth chain of event `B`?".
 We could do this with an index that tracks all pairs `(A, B)` such that `A` is in the auth chain of `B`.
-However this would be prohibitively large, scaling poorly as the room accumulates more state events.
+However, this would be prohibitively large, scaling poorly as the room accumulates more state events.

 Instead, we break down the graph into *chains*.
 A chain is a subset of a DAG with the following property: for any pair of events `E` and `F` in the chain, the chain contains a path `E -> F` or a path `F -> E`.
+Each event in the chain is given a *sequence number* local to that chain.
+The oldest event `E` in the chain has sequence number 1.
+If `E` has a child in the chain, the child has sequence number 2; if `E` has a grandchild, the grandchild has sequence number 3; and so on.

 Synapse ensures that each persisted event belongs to exactly one chain, and tracks how the chains are connected to one another.
 This allows us to efficiently answer reachability queries.
-Doing so uses less storage than tracking this on an event-by-event basis, particularly when we have fewer and longer chains.
+Doing so uses less storage than tracking reachability on an event-by-event basis, particularly when we have fewer and longer chains.
 See

 > Jagadish, H. (1990).
 [A compression technique to materialize transitive closure](https://doi.org/10.1145/99935.99944).
 > *ACM Transactions on Database Systems (TODS)*, 15*(4)*, 558-598.